Get Glowing Skin Naturally

 We all know that “you are what you eat” applies to our overall health and nutrition, but do you realise what you eat also effects the way our skin looks and feels.

 With this in mind, what we put in the body is often reflected through the skin.
 You know when you’ve been drinking too much alcohol or caffeine and not enough water is shows in a dull and lifeless complexion.

 While the cause of these conditions is largely unknown and has a multitude of factors including genetics and stress, there is always something that can be done by the individual to improve the condition of the skin.

-Certain foods are known for their skin benefiting properties.
+Certain foods are known for their skin benefiting properties

 Protein for example is necessary for cellular repair, tone and structure.
 The right kinds of fats are necessary to reduce inflammation and keep skin cells plump and pliable so that nutrients may travel in and out.
 Click here to see the best foods.